bounswe/bounswe2022group4/deliverables/CMPE451_Customer_Presentation_Milestone_1/group_review.md

 #### **- Android Studio**

 At the begginning our mobile team consisted of 3 people.
 And two of them know the android development with kotlin.
 So we decded to use kotlin and Android Studio to develop a Android app.
 Only one of us need to learn something about these stuffs.
-* Android development with Kotlin has bunch of resource to learn.
+Android development with Kotlin has bunch of resource to learn.
 It is the most popular way of developing some android project.
 We prefeted to use official Google codelabs to learn how to develop with Kotlin.
-* It have a huge community which google back,and people could find solution or way to implement what to do fast.
-* In android, UI part of the project has divided from the logic part with an XML file.
+It have a huge community which google back,and people could find solution or way to implement what to do fast.
+In android, UI part of the project has divided from the logic part with an XML file.
 Which provide simplicity of project development project and easyfy the finding he code part which intended to change.
-* Android development with Kotlin provide best performance compared to cross-platform frameworks.
-* The down side of the Kotlin and Android studio is learning curve is slow.
+Android development with Kotlin provide best performance compared to cross-platform frameworks.
+The down side of the Kotlin and Android studio is learning curve is slow.
 It is too effective but doing what you want could be real stress-ball sometimes.

+#### **- Discord**
+We used Discord as main communication tool.
+We hold all team meetings on Discord.
+We created different voice channel and text channel.
+Since we were divided into sub-teams ,as Front-end, Mobile and Backend, we created different voice and text channel.
+Therefore, we prevented possible confusion between sub-teams.
+We also created generel voice and text channel to provide a common communication between all sub-teams.
+We found to be practical since it is easy to use and free.
+The fact that all members were already familiar with it is why we choose Discord as our main communication tool.

+#### **- Github**
+Github is a platform where all the work that we have done gets together.
+We keep ourselves up to date by following the wiki page.
+It gives the opportunity to trace project and individuals by using Github commit history.
+Github has been the most important tool during development process for us since it provide commen place for everthing we have done so far.
+We used branch feature of Github for seperating subteams from each other.
+Therefore, they had opportinit to work not affecting each other.
+This branch feature also help to track which functionalities were implemented.
+Thanks to Github, all team members have worked simultaneously.
+As a result, we found Github to be practical thanks to feature it proive about tracking and project management.

+#### **- React**
+Using React.js for web development came in extremely convenient because React is one of those cases where you get the hang of a single technology to easily reuse it across a range of platforms.
+React is not a framework.
+It is a library of Javascript.Its library approach allow React to evolve into such a remarkable tool.
+Since React's popularity is grown extremly, we found a lot of resources that are helpful for our project.
+The other advantage of React is simple to learn.
+It has very few concepts to learn.
+Thanks to virtual DOM, React improve its performance compared to JavaScript.
+We found React to be useful in terms of testing.
+It provides different test methodologies so it was a advantege for the testing phase of our project.

+#### **- Python Django Rest Framework**
+We used Django  framework to implement the backend of our project.
+We found Django to be useful since it provides many built-in function that make easy to implement the a lot of feature such as password hashing, customized module for database design  etc. It was very easy to connect our application to database using Django without any extra effort.
+The other advantage of using Django Framework was very easy to learn.
+There are wide range of resources such as tutorial videos, solutions of possible errors that regular programmer can encounter.
+Therefore, using Django for the backend development made faster to implement the backend of our project.

+#### **- Docker**
+We used to dockerize the frontend and backend to automate deployment since developming the project on everyone's local environments was not feasible.
+Dockerization files work well, but in the process of deployment an error occured about extensive amount cache.
+We are trying to solve that problem as soon as possible.

-#### **- ProjectLibre**
+#### **- Visual Studio Code**
-//To do add some stuffs !!!
+We used Visual Studio Code as our IDE for the development.
+Thanks to its extensions for wide range of programming languages, VSCode gave a oppotunity to implement our tasks easily.
+It give some error messages and possible corrections about in the case of wrong syntax.
+Therefore, we can focues on logic of implementation not syntax.

 #### **- AWS**